Our use of Cookies

 Guidance for event organisers

 The risk of spreading invasive plants and animals to new water bodies is even higher at events and competitions, where participants could be unknowingly introducing them on their boat and kit, or taking them away to their usual paddling spots.
-Download a free Biosecurity at Paddling Events toolkit and read more on actions for event organisers.
+Read more about actions for event organisers

 Other ways to help stop the spread

-If you would like to get more involved in protecting your watercourses from invasive non-native species you could:
+If you would like to become more involved you could:

 Thank you for helping to protect the environment.